 Logging and System Management

 Scoro logs end-user and administrator actions in Activity Logs.
-This is available to the clients as well with only specific users having access.
 The general types of events that are logged are user-based activities (adding, modifying, exporting, deleting, logging in and out, importing, modifying statuses) in all modules of the platform.

 All logged events can be sent to the dashboard or to connected systems via webhooks.
 Site administrators can create custom system management dashboards or populate existing dashboards with metrics from the Scoro API.